trillek-team/trillek-computer/devices/FloppyDrive.md

    Reading is only possible if the state (D register value) is STATE_READY or STATE_READY_WP before calling this command.
 D will be set to STATE_BUSY when this command is being executed.
-   When the command is executed and the floppy drive is ready, the M5FDD reads the desired sector at a 100kbit/s, storing it in a internal buffer.
-When it ends to read the data, copy the internal buffer data to the RAM doing a bulk DMA operation at a rate of 40KB/s (4 bytes every 10 device clock ticks -> 40000 Bytes per second), so a sector takes `0.04096s + 0.0128s ~= 0.0538s`.
+   When the command is executed and the floppy drive is ready, the M5FDD seeks the track and sector, and when find it, reads the desired sector at a 100kbit/s, storing it in a internal buffer.
+When it ends to read the data, copies the internal buffer data to the RAM doing a bulk DMA operation at a rate of 40KB/s (4 bytes every 10 device clock ticks -> 40000 Bytes per second), so a sector takes `0.04096s + 0.0128s ~= 0.0538s` to be read.
    This allow to operate asynchronous and protects against partial reads.
    When the M3FDD ends the whole operation and does it correctly, will change D and E registers to STATE_READY/STATE_READY_WP and ERROR_NONE.